-Refugees: The Ipswich Refugee Program is a community-based organization that welcomes and supports refugees and other immigrants to our community and stands with them as they integrate into American culture an society.
-Specifically we assist with housing, schooling, transportation, English language classes, health care and navigating local and government bureaucracy.
-To get involved or to make a donation, please visit the website.
+The Ipswich Refugee Program, an outgrowth of First Church, is a community-based organization that welcomes and supports refugees and other immigrants to our community and stands with them as they integrate into American culture an society.
+Specifically it assists with housing, schooling, transportation, English language classes, health care and navigating local and government bureaucracy.
+To get involved or to make a donation, please visit the IRP website.

 In 2016 a group of concerned people in Ipswich gathered to respond to the global refugee crisis on a local level.
 First Church and the First Church Mission Board sponsored and supported the Ipswich Refugee Program for more than a year until the IRP became a non-profit charitable organization in 2017.

 Our Anti-Racism Group meets monthly on Tuesdays at 4pm and welcomes new members.
 Call the church office for more information.

 We work with Family Promise North Shore Boston, which supports local homeless families as they transition out of homelessness.
 Four times a year, a network of families will come to Ipswich to stay in the Presbyterian Church while we assist their search for jobs and housing.
 We provide the meals and moral support.
 Please speak with Rebecca or Kalapi Johnson if you would like to get involved.

 The Veggie Table Cooking and Dinner Group meets in the First Church kitchen, one Sunday month, 2-4pm.
 We make whole foods plant-based meals with enough leftovers for you to take home several servings for meals during the week.
 Veggie Table is open to the whole community.
 Call the church office to connect with organizers Beth and Josh and find out about the program’s COVID protocols.